Avinesh1611/19EC412-Communication-Networks-Laboratory/README.md

 # exp 1
-# GENERATION OF  NETWORK WITH TRAFFIC
+# GENERATION OF  NETWORK WITHOUT TRAFFIC
 ## Objective: Same network, but generate traffic using TCP and FTP.
 ## Code:
 ```